Topological regularity of Busemann spaces of nonpositive curvature: Proofs

 Any proper injective metric space of finite topological dimension admits a unique consistent, reversible, convex geodesic bicombing (\cite[Section 1]{DL:conv}).
 A combinatorial condition for a simplicial complex equipped with some polyhedral metric to admit a convex geodesic bicombing can be found in \cite{Ha}.
 Several theorems known for BNPC spaces are extended to spaces with convex geodesic bicombings (\cite{De}, \cite{DL:flat}, \cite{Mie}).

 To make the terminology compatible with ours, let us call $\sigma_{xy}$ the \textit{$\sigma$-shortest path} between $x$ and $y$ (to be more precise, its unit-speed reparametrization).
-Then Definition \ref{dfn:conv} is the same as Definition \ref{dfn:bnpc} with ``shortest path'' replace by ``$\sigma$-shortest path,'' except for the completeness assumption.
+Then Definition \ref{dfn:conv} is the same as Definition \ref{dfn:bnpc} with ``shortest path'' replaced by ``$\sigma$-shortest path,'' except for the completeness assumption.

-A \textit{$\sigma$-geodesic} is a curve whose restriction to each sufficiently small interval is a $\sigma$-shortest path.
+For a (consistent, reversible) geodesic bicombing $\sigma$, a \textit{$\sigma$-geodesic} is a curve whose restriction to each sufficiently small interval is a $\sigma$-shortest path.
+Note that if $\sigma$ is convex, then any $\sigma$-geodesic is a $\sigma$-shortest path; compare with Section \ref{sec:bnpc}.
 We say that a geodesic bicombing $\sigma$ is \textit{locally extendable} (resp.\ (globally) extendable) if any $\sigma$-geodesic is extendable to a $\sigma$-geodesic locally (resp.\ infinitely).
-These conditions are equivalent if $X$ is complete (cf.\ \cite[Proposition 2.5.25]{BBI}).
-Compare with Section \ref{sec:geo}.
+These conditions are equivalent if $X$ is complete; compare with Section \ref{sec:geo} (cf.\ \cite[Proposition 9.1.28]{BBI}).

 With this terminology, instead of a GNPC space, we introduce